emqx/blog/en/202004/core-concepts-and-configurationpoints-of-mqtt-connection-authentication.md

   - [MQTT protocol](https://www.emqx.com/en/mqtt) supports client identity verification with username and password;
   - **MQTT Broker** implements topic ACL control.

-[EMQ X MQTT Broker](https://www.emqx.com/en) fully supports various security specifications of **MQTT protocol**.
+[EMQX MQTT Broker](https://www.emqx.com/en) fully supports various security specifications of **MQTT protocol**.
 With built-in security functions, it can be used out of the box without programming, and can quickly eliminate the security risks in the project.
-The **EMQ X authentication** series will around various levels of security specifications explain how to enable related functions  through the configuration of  EMQ X to finally achieve corresponding security protection.
+The **EMQX authentication** series will around various levels of security specifications explain how to enable related functions  through the configuration of  EMQX to finally achieve corresponding security protection.

-This article will around the core concepts related to MQTT connection authentication in EMQ X, introduce the authentication methods supported by EMQ X and the applicable scene.
-The MQTT related authentication chain, authentication process/principle, and configuration points will be explained through the working mechanism and configuration principles to let you quickly master the EMQ X authentication configuration method.
+This article will around the core concepts related to MQTT connection authentication in EMQX, introduce the authentication methods supported by EMQX and the applicable scene.
+The MQTT related authentication chain, authentication process/principle, and configuration points will be explained through the working mechanism and configuration principles to let you quickly master the EMQX authentication configuration method.

 ## Authentication method

-In EMQ X, the built-in data sources (files, built-in databases), JWT, external mainstream databases, and custom HTTP APIs can be used as authentication data sources.
+In EMQX, the built-in data sources (files, built-in databases), JWT, external mainstream databases, and custom HTTP APIs can be used as authentication data sources.

 Connecting data sources and performing authentication are implemented by plugins.
 Each plugin corresponds to an authentication method.
 Therefore, users need to enable related plugins before using the authentication function.

 When the client connects, the plugin implements the identity authentication of the client by checking whether its username/clientid and password are consistent with the information of the specified data source.

-Authentication methods supported by EMQ X:
+Authentication methods supported by EMQX:

 **Built-in data sources**

 * Username authentication
 * Cliend ID authentication

-The configuration file, and the built-in database of EMQ X are used to provide an authenticated data source, which is managed through the HTTP API and is simple and lightweight.
+The configuration file, and the built-in database of EMQX are used to provide an authenticated data source, which is managed through the HTTP API and is simple and lightweight.

 **External Database**